 - Ash logs may be sold to mills outside of the quarantined area if the mill has a EAB Compliance Agreement with WI DATCP or USDA APHIS and the wood is moved out of the quarantine only between Oct 1 and March 31, then processed and the debris destroyed by April 30.
-See the "Easy Guide to EAB Regulations" and "Transporting Ash Wood" under State and Federal Quarantines at www.emeraldashborer.wi.gov. - Within the quarantined area, - o logs from ash that were treated with systemic insecticides within 2 years of being cut may be moved freely within the quarantined area at any time, - o move ash logs between Oct 1 and March 31, process them and destroy debris (via chipping, burning, composting, etc.) by April 30, or - o process wood within 25 miles of where it was cut.
+For more information read: - ✓ "Easy Guide to EAB Regulations" and - ✓ "Detailed Guide to Wisconsin's Regulations on Transport, Utilization and Disposal of Ash Wood." - Within the quarantined area, - o logs from ash that were treated with systemic insecticides within 2 years of being cut may be moved freely within the quarantined area at any time, - o move ash logs between Oct 1 and March 31, process them and destroy debris (via chipping, burning, composting, etc.) by April 30, or - o process wood within 10 miles of where it was cut.
 If moving logs between May 1 and Sept 30, process the wood and destroy the debris as soon as possible.

 Be aware of gypsy moth quarantines, which may restrict where the ash logs may be moved without a Compliance Agreement.
-For information, visit www.gypsymoth.wi.gov
+For information, visit http://gypsymoth.wi.gov